-Spotify Becomes Latest Tech Company To Hit On Pause Political Ads
+Spotify Becomes Latest Tech Company To Hit Pause On Political Ads

 Spotify announced on Friday that it will no longer sell political advertisements for its streaming service starting in early 2020, according to Ad Age.